Ah, February in New England! Snow, cold, a hint of spring perhaps, then more snow, more cold. We need something to cheer us up—pie, of course!

 Tips from Jane

-– If you don’t have time to thaw the cherries, just let them sit in the sugar-flour mixture a bit longer and stir them often to spread the sugar and flour around.
-If you have some left in the bowl, sprinkle it evenly on top of the fruit.
+– If you don’t have time to thaw frozen cherries, just let them sit in the sugar-flour mixture a bit longer and stir them often to spread the sugar and flour around.
+If you have some sugar-flour left in the bowl, sprinkle it evenly on top of the fruit.

 – Since I like to fill my pies with lots of fruit, they sometimes spill over.
 To protect your oven, place an old baking sheet or some aluminum foil on the bottom rack of the oven.